MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

     mp3voicestamp -i music.mp3 -c config.ini --tick-offset 10

- then `tick offset` will be set to `10`, shadowing config file entry.
+ then `tick offset` will be set to `10`.

- Finally `[mp3voicestamp]` is a section header and must always be present in the file.
-You also add comments with use of `#` at beginning of comment line.
+ Finally keep in mind that `[mp3voicestamp]` is a section header and that thing **must always** be present in the file, otherwise it won't be read.
+If you need to keeps some notes in your config file, use of `#` at beginning of the line to mark it as comment.
 See [example config file](../config/example.ini).

+    [mp3voicestamp]

+    # I want it to speak faster
+    speech_speed = 200

  ### Saving configuration files ###

- You can use `--config-save` (`-cs`) option to dump current configuration state to a file for further reuse:
+ Instead of creating config file manually, you can use `--config-save` (`-cs`) option to dump current configuration state of the app to a file:

     mp3voicestamp -cs new-config.ini

  More over you can combine saving with config loading and manual tweaks as well:

     mp3voicestamp -c old-config.ini --tick-offset 10 --tick-format "{minutes} passed" -cs new-config.ini

- Which would load `old-config.ini` file, apply `tick-offset` and `tick-template` from your command line arguments and save it all to `new-config.ini` file which you can then reuse as usual using said `--config` option.
+ Which would load `old-config.ini` file, apply `tick-offset` and `tick-template` from your command line arguments and save it all to `new-config.ini` file which you can then tweak additionally or reuse as-is using `--config` option.

 ## Formatting spoken messages ##

- You can define how both track title and clock tickets should be spoken by using configuring the format, using supported placeholders.
-Each placeholder uses `{name}` format and is then substituted by either the correct value, or if no value can be obtained (i.e. MP3 tags are not available) by empty string.
+ You can specify what should be said on your voice overlay for track announcement and time ticks.
+Dedicated options allow you to both used plain text but also, obviously, provide bunch of placeholders that are replaced prior speaking with the final value.
+Each placeholder uses `{key}` format and is then substituted by either the correct value, or if no value can be obtained (i.e. MP3 tags are not available) by empty string.
  You can combine multiple placeholders as well as enter regular text.